ParadauxIO/ParadauxIO/README.md

 📅 Year of Code:

-  I'm attempting a year of code, at least one substantial commit every day, for an entire year.
-Not all of these will be public but I'm hoping by the end of the year I will have   a number of projects completed which I have completely put off
+  - I'm attempting a year of code, at least one substantial commit every day, for an entire year.
+Not all of these will be public but I'm hoping by the end of the year I will have   a number of projects completed which I have completely put off.
+Let's see how far I can get!